Service User Confidentiality Policy

 5.1.
 Personnel: in this document, personnel is used as a collective term to cover all persons to whom this policy applies.

 5.2.
-Service user: in this document, a ‘service user’ is someone who utilises DCI’s client services.
+Service user: in this document, a ‘service user’ is someone who utilises DoulaCare’s client services.

 5.4.
 Sharing without consent: In certain circumstances information about an individual service user may be passed on to a third party without the consent of that service user.
 These circumstances are outlined in section 10: Limits to confidentiality.